Introducing BrandingRepo (for Rails)

 Delay your decisions

-An article, posted about 6 years ago filed in agile, design, project, keycloak, json, editor, visualisation, visual & graphing.
+An article, posted more than 6 years ago filed in agile, design, project, keycloak, json, editor, visualisation, visual & graphing.

 I design very little upfront.
 Sometimes I need to make an estimation, I design a little more.
 Sometimes the project is hardly specced and there is a lot of exploring to do.